Betterbird: Former maintainer

 ousted from the Thunderbird Council(*),

-of which he had been a member since 2016, and the Thunderbird community.
+of which he had been a member since 2016, and temporarily banned from the Thunderbird community.

 He was subsequently banned for life(*) from the entire Mozilla Community

-based on alleged infringements of the unacceptable conditions set out in a preliminary ban.
+based on alleged infringements of the unacceptable conditions set out in the initial ban.

 If you require more information on the topic, we're glad to answer any questions.
 Contact us via e-mail.

 But let's not look back, let's look forward into a bright future.
 During his time at the Thunderbird project, Jörg managed releases of Thunderbird 52, 60 and 68, and as a volunteer helped to improve the quality of Thunderbird 78 being the most prolific regression reporter until his expulsion from the community.
-Now he has taken matters into his own hands and will deliver the best experience on the planet in Betterbird version 91.
+Now he has taken matters into his own hands and will deliver the best experience on the planet with Betterbird.